Caoimhinv/pands-project2021/README.md

 - The **Images** folder contains all of the visualisations created by the python script (**analysis.py**) that are included above.
 Plus a few other downloaded example images from the web.
 - **.gitignore** is an automatically generated text file that tells Git which files or folders to ignore in a project.
 - **README.md** is this!
 - **analysis.py** is the main script.
 The program carries out statistical analysis on the dataset and prints out the results to the text file **outputted_iris_data_textfile.txt**.
-It also creates the series of data visualisations contained in the **Images** folder.
+It contains a series of functions that once called, create and save the data visualisations contained in the **Images** folder.
+The final element is a user interface menu where individual elements can be requested.
 - **iris_dataset.csv** is the original dataset
 - **iris_dataset_with_totals.csv** is the dataset with extra columns - row totals, and row means.
 - **notes.txt** is a rough journal of my progress through the project.